 “We balance a fine line between not panicking and not frightening patients and staff and ourselves—myself included—and being realistic about what we can protect ourselves from.”

-“They just don’t do anything.
+People who work in or around other clinics told VICE News that they try to minimize calling law enforcement, or had stopped calling altogether.
+Although some police officers have been understanding, cops’ approach to abortion rights tended to range from indifferent and confused to hostile, and they were rarely proactive in shutting down a protest gone too far.
+Plus, it puts patients on edge.“They just don’t do anything.
 They’ll just say, ‘OK, we’ll try and go and talk to them,’ and they act like it’s this game that everybody’s playing,” said Cassidy Thompson, who has served as a clinic escort at WE Health Clinic in Duluth, Minnesota.
 (Clinic escorts help walk people into the clinic, acting as a kind of human barrier between protesters and patients.)
 She continued, “And then patients started to get really scared.
 Patients inside were saying, ‘Why are the police here?’
 There’s so much shame around abortion that patients are just really nervous.”

 “They just don’t do anything.
 They’ll just say, ‘OK, we’ll try and go and talk to them,’ and they act like it’s this game that everybody’s playing.”